linuxkit/linuxkit/README.md

 For the images, you can specify the configuration much like Compose, with some changes, eg `capabilities` must be specified in full, rather than `add` and `drop`, and there are no volumes only `binds`.

-The config is liable to be changed, eg there are missing features (specification of kernel command line, more options etc).
+The config is liable to be changed, and there are missing features; full documentation will be available shortly.